widgetti/ipyvuetify/docs/usage.rst

         btn
     ])

+    # The output of this example intentionally left out, because
+    # it will not work without an active kernel.

 The three arguments in the callback function are:

 * widget: the widget the event originates from.
 This is useful when using the same callback for multiple widgets.